(A) Policy statement and purpose

 A notice of appeal shall consist of a plain, concise, and complete written statement outlining the basis for appeal and all relevant information supporting the appeal.
 The chief diversity and belonging officer may impose page limits for all appeal statements.

-(ii) Appeal of a dismissal decided by the chief diversity and belonging officer
+(ii) Procedures for appeal of a dismissal decided by the chief diversity and belonging officer

 The chief diversity and belonging officer will conduct the review of the appeal of a dismissal.